 Just keep this in mind: do not be discouraged by the masses.
 There are loads and loads of history concentrated in this part of Prague.
 The last thing you want to do is take some pictures of the area and move on.
 NO!
 You want to savor the soul of Prague by paying attention to the details.

-Get ready because your tour of Old Town starts now!
+Get ready because your free walking tour of Old Town starts now!

 Have you heard the saying stating that all roads lead to Rome?
 Well, in a similar way, in Prague, seems like roads lead to the Old Town Square.